tristanitschner/kicad_spiral_plugin/README.md

 ## User Interface

 Besides adding tracks in a spiral shape according to the parameters given in the pop-up menu, which are basically self-explanatory, it adds the tracks to a group, such that the whole spiral can be selected.
-You can also give the spiral some name, and select its netname and layer.
+You can also give the spiral some name, and select its netname and layer. _However, keep in mind that KiCad sees this spiral as a track and not a footprint, therefore be careful on how you are supposed to connect the ends of the coils; the ratsnest won't help you._

 ## Examples